Are Intermediates Skiers Missing Out On So Much More?

 3. Open the curtains and go yeeehaaa whatever the weather.

 4. Have booked the on-snow training well in advance.
-Have researched the instructors, the ski school, have had great recommendations and are confident that these are the people you want to teach you.
+Have researched the instructors, coaches, the ski school, have had great recommendations and are confident that these are the people you want to teach you.

 6. Lastly book a skiing holiday knowing that the on-snow experience is all taken care of.